Scalar Triplet Leptogenesis with a CP violating phase

-where $\Gamma_\Delta$ is the total decay width and $B_L$ and $B_\phi$ are the tree level branching ratios to leptons and SM Higgs doublets respectively with $B_L + B_\phi =1$.
-The simultaneous existence of the above two final states indicates that the lepton number is violated by two units.
-However, the lepton asymmetry generated by $\delta^{++}$ would be neutralized by the decays of $\delta^{--}$ unless CP conservation is also violated and the decays are out of thermal equilibrium in the early Universe.
+The simultaneous existence of the above two final states indicates that the lepton number is violated by two units ($\Delta L =2$).
+However, the lepton asymmetry generated by the decay of $\delta_\alpha^{++}$ would be neutralized by the decays of $\delta_\alpha^{--}$ unless CP conservation is also violated and the decays are out of thermal equilibrium in the early Universe.
+Before electroweak symmetry breaking the mixing between $\delta_1^0$ and $\bar{\delta}_2^0$ is strictly forbidden and without loss of generality we can take the tree-level mass matrix, $b_{kl}$ to be real and diagonal.
+Hence, at this level, CP is conserved.
+However, CP violation can still take place at one loop level due to the interference between tree and one-loop diagrams \cite{Ma:1998dx}.
+In the presence of complex couplings of the triplets with the SM Higgs doublet and the leptons, a non-vanishing leptonic asymmetry is created for each component of triplet,

-In the presence of complex couplings of the triplets with the SM Higgs and the leptons, the interference of the tree-level and one-loop decay amplitudes account for the required CP asymmetry.
-The tree-level and one-loop Feynman diagrams are shown in fig.s (\ref{treelevel}) and (\ref{oneloop}), respectively.
-For a single triplet scalar, the CP asymmetry is generated only at higher loops.
-So the addition of heavier states (in our case another triplet scalar) contributes not only to CP asymmetry but also to the neutrino masses.
-In this framework, vertex correction contribution to the leptogenesis CP asymmetry is not considered at the one-loop level.
-The average lepton number produced per decay gives the expression of CP asymmetry,

-Here, $\Gamma$'s signify the decay/inverse decay rates.
-As each triplet decay $\bar{\Delta}\rightarrow LL$ generates two leptons, so the factor $\Delta L (=2)$ is multiplied.
-The CP asymmetry parameter in this case is given by \cite{Branco:2011zb}